spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-upgrade-spryker-instance-to-marketplace.md

 ---
 title: "How-To: Upgrade Spryker instance to the Marketplace"
-description: This article provides details how to upgrade Spryker instance to the Marketplace.
+description: This document provides details how to upgrade Spryker instance to the Marketplace.
 template: howto-guide-template
 ---

-This article provides details about how to upgrade the existing instance of Spryker Shop to the Marketplace.
+This document provides details about how to upgrade the existing instance of Spryker Shop to the Marketplace.

 ## 1) Add core features